7 Days Itinerary for Vietnam: Everything You Need to Know

 Prepare your taste buds because this tour doesn’t mess around when it comes to food.
 Here’s what you can expect to devour:

-Chao Muc: A savory squid porridge that’s the perfect warm-up dish.
-This classic comfort food is not just filling.
+Chao Muc is a savoury squid porridge that’s the perfect warm-up dish.
+This classic comfort food is also filling.

 Xa Xiu: Think Cantonese barbecued pork that’s marinated to perfection.
-This dish combines sweet and savory, giving you a taste of how Vietnamese cuisine beautifully integrates Chinese influences.
+This dish combines sweet and savoury, giving you a taste of how Vietnamese cuisine beautifully integrates Chinese influences.

 Banh Bo Banh Tieu: A unique street food treat that brings back childhood memories for many Saigonese.
-These sweet, soft cakes are a must-try if you want to experience local nostalgia.
+These sweet, soft cakes are a must-try to experience local nostalgia.

 Bo Bia: Saigonese spring rolls loaded with fresh veggies and meats, wrapped in rice paper and served with a killer dipping sauce.
 It’s the perfect finger food to munch on while you stroll the streets.

-Street Beer: Finish off with a refreshing cold Saigon beer, paired with peanuts and rice crackers.
+Street Beer: Finish off with a refreshing, cold Saigon beer with peanuts and rice crackers.

 Departure Day: Time to Say Goodbye

-This is the bittersweet moment when you trade the vibrant streets of Vietnam for the hustle of the airport.
-It’s time to grab your bags and head to the airport, but don’t fret; you’ll have plenty of memories to carry with you (along with maybe a few extra souvenirs that might have exceeded your luggage limit).
+This is the bittersweet moment when you trade the vibrant streets of Vietnam for the airport's hustle.
+It’s time to grab your bags and head to the airport, but don’t fret; you’ll have plenty of memories to carry with you (along with a few extra souvenirs that might have exceeded your luggage limit).

 As you wave goodbye to Vietnam, remember that this isn’t a farewell — it’s more of a ‘see you later’ because you know you'll be back for more pho, vibrant markets, and cooking classes.
 Safe travels, and don’t forget to reminisce about all the amazing moments you had.